Brandon-Martinez27/zillow_regression_project/README.md

 > Note that this is separate from the model you will build, because if you use tax amount in your model, you would be using a future data point to predict a future data point, and that is cheating!
 In other words, for prediction purposes, we won't know tax amount until we know tax value.

 ## Key Terms
-- [Parcelid] (https://en.wikipedia.org/wiki/Assessor%27s_parcel_number) is a number assigned to parcels of real property by the tax assessor of a particular jurisdiction for purposes of identification and record-keeping.
+- [Parcelid](https://en.wikipedia.org/wiki/Assessor%27s_parcel_number) is a number assigned to parcels of real property by the tax assessor of a particular jurisdiction for purposes of identification and record-keeping.
-- A [single-unit property] (https://help.rentingwell.com/article/multi-unit-vs-single-unit/) is a rental property that is rented as a single entity.
+- A [single-unit property](https://help.rentingwell.com/article/multi-unit-vs-single-unit/) is a rental property that is rented as a single entity.
 A condo, a townhouse, or a vacation rental would typically be single-unit properties.
 If you’re adding a single-unit property to Renting Well you don’t need to add individual units – the tenant and lease are associated to the property itself.
-- [FIPS] (www.fcc.gov › oet › info › maps › census › fips › fips) codes are numbers which uniquely identify geographic areas.
+- [FIPS](https://transition.fcc.gov/oet/info/maps/census/fips/fips.txt#:~:text=FIPS%20codes%20are%20numbers%20which,to%20which%20the%20county%20belongs.) codes are numbers which uniquely identify geographic areas.
 The number of digits in FIPS codes vary depending on the level of geography.
 State-level FIPS codes have two digits, county-level FIPS codes have five digits of which the first two are the FIPS code of the state to which the county belongs.

 ## Data Dictionary
 | Feature | Definition |